"Businesses that fail to plan are planning to fail!"

 - What is your strategy for exiting the business eventually, i.e. turn it over to your children, go public, sell or merge with another company?

-The most important thing you must remember when you are making a management decision is: Whatever decision you make its OK!
+The most important thing you must remember when you are making a management decision is: whatever decision you make its OK, no worries.
 This means that while you may make some mistakes with one decision you will always have the chance to correct that mistake with another decision as you go.
 You should also remember that any "major" decisions will probably yield better results if you are receiving input from people who you trust and who understand your business.
 These people do not have to be a part of your business and may be a family member, good friend, a respected business associate, or the pastor from your church.

 To help maximize your talents and abilities as a new business owner and manager The BOSS™ provides the knowledge and information to make your management job easier.
 This will help you improve the effectiveness of your management decisions and efficiency of your business operations, so it will produce the profits you desire.